systemli/systemli-website/content/english/posts/2016-10-22-fundraising-party.md

 ---
 ![off-the-record](/assets/img/off_the_record_banner.jpg)

 Call off everything!
 The friendly tech collective is going to  format your hard  drive with bass, $waaag and digital charm.
 We open encrypted hearts with love.

 A night off the record for systemli.org with exclusive LED matrix and retro Video Games.

 On 12.11.2016 there will be benifitparty for systemli.org in the [MenschMeier](http://menschmeier.berlin/) in Berlin.
 All profit that is made will be donated to systemli.org.

 Come and dance with us, for the preservation of independent infrastructure.

-<b>Live radio drama (10:00 pm):</b>
+**Live radio drama (10:00 pm):**

 - ["Was verrät die Unperson?"](https://www.facebook.com/Wasverraetdieunperson/?fref=ts) (german language only)

-<b>Party (23:59 pm):</b>
+**Party (23:59 pm):**

 - [Natascha Kann](https://soundcloud.com/nataschakann) (://about blank), Berlin
 - [Qwaint](https://soundcloud.com/poly-motion) (PolyIMotion) Berlin